 All 4 is one of the main UK catch-up TV streaming services, a platform which hosts most TV shows and movies that air on Channel 4, E4, More4, Film4 and 4Music.

-Like most video on-demand services, All 4 is only available from within the UK thanks to the licensing issues related to the shows.
-That's all well and good usually, but it's a bit of a problem if you're going abroad and want to keep up with your favourite shows while you're there, or if you live outside the UK but don't want to miss out on some of Channel 4's content.
+Like most video on-demand services, All 4 is only available to watch when you're located within the UK borders because of the licensing issues related to the shows.
+That's all well and good usually, but it's a bit of a problem if you're going abroad and want to keep up with your favourite shows while you're away, or if you live outside the UK but don't want to miss out on some of Channel 4's content.

-Luckily, there are ways around it - so here's how to watch All 4 (or 4oD if you're as used to that name as we are) from outside the UK.
+Luckily, there are ways around it - so here's how to watch All 4 (or 4oD if you simply can't stop using the old name as we can't) from outside the UK.